-Attempting to predict the future can be a gamble, especially in healthcare.
+Attempting to predict the future can be a tricky gamble, especially in healthcare.
 Today’s game-changing technology could quickly spiral into tomorrow’s litigious, medical bust.

 When it comes to the future of medical billing software, there does seem to be some indications of where it may be heading.
 And that can help us make some educated guesses.